 - Child abuse/ neglect

-- Domestic violence is defined as a family member of a household causing harm to another member of the household.
-Parties in these types of cases do not have to be blood related or married; charges can be filed between roommates, unmarried couples and adopted or foster children.
+One way to define domestic violence is a family member of a household causing harm to a victim who is another member of the household.
+Parties in these types of cases do not have to be blood related or married; a domestic violence charge can be filed between roommates, unmarried couples, and adopted or foster children.

 The Illinois Domestic Violence Act (750 ILCS 60/101) defines a family or household member is anyone who shares one or more of the following relationships with the person committing the domestic battery: